Mason Cox: Recruitment and move to Australia

+VFL career

-Cox played for the Collingwood reserves team in the Victorian Football League (VFL) throughout the 2015 season whilst learning the game and improving his skills.
+Cox played for the Collingwood reserves team in the Victorian Football League (VFL) throughout the 2015 season while learning the game and improving his skills.

-Cox became known for his goal kicking accuracy in the VFL, being ranked equal 10th.
+Cox became known for his goalkicking accuracy in the VFL.
 Cox shone in the 2016 NAB Challenge pre-season series showing his ability to compete at that level kicking 2 goals against Geelong, his ability to take contested marks and average a goal a game across both the VFL and AFL drew notice.
 Despite his strong showing at AFL level in the NAB Challenge, he was not elevated at the start of the season and returned to VFL level for the premiership season.

-Cox played well in the opening two games of the 2016 VFL season including a dominant performance up forward against Port Melbourne and as such earned a long awaited call up to the AFL.
+Cox played well in the opening two games of the 2016 VFL season including a dominant performance up forward against Port Melbourne and as such earned a long-awaited call up to the AFL.